RSS

 Russian President Vladimir Putin instructed to create fedrojects to develop the most important science-intensive technologies

-On July 30, 2024, the president Russia Vladimir Putin instructed Government of the Russian Federation to form separate federal projects to develop the most important science-intensive technologies.
+On July 30, 2024, the president Russia Vladimir Putin instructed To the Government of the Russian Federation to form separate federal projects to develop the most important science-intensive technologies.
 Russian Prime Minister Mikhail Mishustin has been appointed responsible for the implementation of the initiative.
 The deadline is set until September 1, 2024.

 As reported, within the framework of national programs to ensure technological leadership, it is necessary to provide for the formation of separate federal projects to develop the most important knowledge-intensive technologies and to advance training and retraining of qualified personnel in the relevant areas.
 These national projects also require the inclusion of targets that characterize the production of specific products or the provision of services using critical science-intensive technologies.